zeffii/bpy_externall/README.md

 The exact implementation will be up to the user.
 This repository will provide a small plugin for Sublime Text to demonstrate the OSC sending.

+see `osc_sending.py` for an example of how to send a filepath to the temp.

 """